Longhuynh741/GT-FT-ReadMe-Generator/ReadMe.md

 - [Questions](#questions)

 ## Description
-gfdsgsdf
+This is a readme generator

 ## Installation
-gfsdgf
+User will have to run nopde index.js into their terminal and answer the prompted questions to generate a Reademe

 ## Usage
-fdsgfds
+ewpwR

 ## Contribution
-fdsg
+Me myself and I

 ## Questions
-If you would like to reach out to me, here are my contact informatioon:
+If you would like to reach out to me, here are my contact information: <br>
-GitHub username: gfdsg,
+GitHub username: [LongHuynh741](<br>
-Email: gfds,
+Email: longhuynh741@yahoo.com</n>
-LinkedIn Url: gfdsg,
+LinkedIn Url: Idk</n>,

 ## License
 MIT
-Copyright (c) [2020] [fdgsdfs]
+Copyright (c) [2020] <br>
+[Long Huynh]